jakubrekowski/jakubrekowski/README.md

 # Hello there, 👋

-I'm a technichal school student majoring in industrial automatics 🏭.
+I'm a technical school student majoring in industrial automatics 🏭.
 I've been programming for years.
-I started creating front-end, with time I progressively go to back-end.
+I started creating the front-end, with time I progressively go to the back-end.

-## What I currently learning? 📖
+## What am I currently learning? 📖

 At the moment, I learns Golang.
-I will plan learn Rust.
-Additionaly I learn programming in SCL and LDR for programmable logic controller (PLC).
+I will plan to learn Rust.
+Additionally, I learn to program in SCL and LDR for the programmable logic controller (PLC).
 And next, who knows?

 ## Technologies 💻

-No every my work is on GitHub, but I recommend visit [Repositories](https://github.com/jakubrekowski?tab=repositories) tab.
+Now all my work is on GitHub, but I recommend visiting [Repositories](https://github.com/jakubrekowski?tab=repositories) tab.

 <img src="https://img.icons8.com/color/2x/html-5.png" style="
   width: 50px;